 The 48-credit hour degree program consists of coursework and clinical practice.
+Training

-Training is concentrated on brief, interactional models of family therapy, preparing our graduates to practice in a time-sensitive, cost-effective manner.
+Fall (August) Winter (January) Summer (May) SFTM 5310 Introduction to SFTM 5321 Theories of SFTM 6332 Human Systems Theories Marital and Family Therapy Sexuality and Gender SFTM 5320 Introduction to SFTM 5400 Internal SFTM 6333 Theories of Marital and Family Therapy Practicum I Personality & Psychopathology SFTM 6340 Legal, Ethical, SFTM 6374 Human and Professional Issues Development and Individual/ SFTM 5400 Internal Group Psychotherapy Practicum II is concentrated on brief, interactional models of family therapy, preparing our graduates to practice in a time-sensitive, cost-effective manner.
 The M.S. in Family Therapy has full accreditation with the: